 I recently attended the first meeting of the Austin Kotlin Meetup.
 I might keep going in the future.
 I am kind of on the fence about Kotlin.
 It is nicer than Java, at least Java as most companies use it today.

 I get the impression there are a lot of teams using old versions of Java, and old versions of Spring.
 They might solve a lot of their pain by upgrading and not really have any need to go to a new language.
 I wish I knew a way to get teams to upgrade.
 When Java came out, it was the sleek language (vis a vis C++); now it is the old chestnut.
 Rails has gone through the same cycle.
 If companies have fallen behind on Java, and fallen behind on Rails, will going to Kotlin really make things better?
+Maybe Kotlin teams will get bogged down by legacy Kotlin in ten years.
 Do we need more languages?
 Why can’t we just be more intelligent about the languages we use?
 (And since languages seem to becoming more like Lisp, perhaps we should just go to some dialect of Lisp.)

 At one point in the meeting, someone asked what makes a language a “functional language”.
 I thought a language is considered “functional” when a function can be sent as an argument to another function, or a function can return a new function.
 One person mentioned immutability.
 Another mentioned tail-call optimization.